-Standard Test Method for Determination of Low Level Phthalates in Poly (Vinyl Chloride) Plastics by Thermal Desorption-Gas Chromatography/Mass Spectrometry1

-This standard is issued under the fixed designation D7823; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+Standard Test Method for Determination of Low Level, Regulated Phthalates in Poly (Vinyl Chloride) Plastics by Thermal Desorption-Gas Chromatography/Mass Spectrometry1 This standard is issued under the fixed designation D7823; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
 A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

-1. Scope

-- 1.1 This test method provides a procedure to identify and quantify phthalates by thermal desorption (TD) gas chromatography (GC) mass spectrometry (MS).
-Six phthalates are used to demonstrate the use of the procedure: BBP, DBP, DEHP, DNOP, DINP and DIDP. - 1.2 Within the context of this method, "low level" is defined as 1000 ppm. - 1.3 The values in SI units are to be regarded as standard. - 1.4 This test method includes references, notes and footnotes that provide explanatory material.
-These notes and footnotes (excluding those in the tables and figures) shall not be considered as requirements of this method. - 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+1. Scope 1.1 This test method provides a procedure to identify and quantify six phthalates by thermal desorption (TD) gas chromatography (GC) mass spectrometry (MS).
+The phthalates are BBP, DBP, DEHP, DNOP, DINP and DIDP.
+NOTE 1-The method can be extended to include other phthalates.

+1.2 Within the context of this method, "low level" is defined as 1000 ppm.
+1.3 The values in SI units are to be regarded as standard.

+1.4 This test method includes references, notes and footnotes that provide explanatory material.
+These notes and footnotes (excluding those in the tables and figures) shall not be considered as requirements of this method.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+NOTE 2-There is no known ISO equivalent to this standard.